Le Siepi: When Gardening Becomes Art

 c) windbreak hedges

-3) According to the height
+3) According to height

 The first of these is based on the way in which human intervention manifests itself in the planting, formation and maintenance of hedges.

-a) The natural hedges they are those that arise spontaneously in marginal areas of the countryside, left uncultivated by man, such as the edges of the roads, the drainage channels of the land, or on the borders of the land itself.
-It is probable that in very ancient times these hedges were left to grow to constitute, with the boundary stones, a very evident sign of the division of properties, materially hindering those who wanted to access them, and constituting the first example of a “hedge”, from which all the others have evolved.
-These hedges, made up of plants typical of the flora of the Mediterranean area, or which have perfectly adapted to it, multiply easily and can become intrusive.
-They are often thorny and maintain a deterrent function towards strangers, but they can also be left to grow to consolidate landslide embankments, especially if they have a strong root system as in the case of Robinia pseudoacacia.
-Among these spontaneous plants I remember the bramble (Rubus fruticosus), the thorn-crucifix (Paliurus spina-christi), the blackthorn (Prunus spinosa), the hawthorns (Crataegus monogyna, oxyacantha) and in southern Italy the prickly pear (Opuntia ficus-indica).
+a) Natural hedges are those that grow spontaneously in marginal areas of the countryside, left uncultivated by man, such as roadsides, land drainage ditches, or on the borders of the land itself.
+It is probable that in very ancient times these hedges were left to grow to constitute, with the boundary stones, a very evident sign of the division of property, materially hindering anyone who wanted to access them, and constituting the first example of a "hedge", from which all the others evolved.

 2) CLASSIFICATION BASED ON THE FUNCTION THAT THE HEDGE MUST PERFORM

-a) THE DEFENSIVE HEDGES
+a) DEFENSIVE HEDGES

-The oldest function is undoubtedly that of fencing a private area, to prevent the entry of strangers.
-Hedges that perform this function are called “defensive”.
-For this function we have chosen plants that have robust thorns such as Maclura aurantiaca.
-This plant does not belong to the Italian flora but has adapted well to the Mediterranean climate, and is often used for defensive purposes due to the presence of strong thorns and its rusticity.
-Another plant used for defensive purposes is certainly Pyracantha, an evergreen, rustic plant with obviously thorny branches.
-This plant also has a certain ornamental value because, if grown in a natural form, it produces very decorative red berries that remain on the plant from September to March; if, on the other hand, it is raised in a forced form, or subject to frequent pruning, the production of berries will be much lower.
-The Crataegus are also used to build defensive hedges, but also for ornamental purposes as they have very decorative flowers and small reddish fruits that remain on the plant even in winter.
+This plant also has a certain ornamental value because, if grown in a natural shape, it produces very decorative red berries that remain on the plant from September to March; if it is grown in a forced shape, that is, subject to frequent pruning, the production of berries will be much lower.
+Crataegus are also used to create defensive hedges, but also for ornamental purposes since they have very decorative flowers and small reddish fruits that remain on the plant even in winter.
 The European hawthorn (Crataegus oxyacantha) belongs to this genus of plants.
-It is a rustic, deciduous plant, and obviously with thorny branches, which resists well to the fumes and gases of the urban environment, and therefore lends itself to being cultivated also in the city.
+It is a rustic, deciduous plant, and obviously with thorny branches, which resists well to the fumes and gases of the urban environment, and therefore lends itself to being grown even in the city.

-b) THE ORNAMENTAL HEDGES
+b) ORNAMENTAL HEDGES

-The hedges can be designed to guide the eye towards particularly valuable areas of the garden, as happens, for example, when in the center of the garden itself there is a fountain with water features, which, due to its position and beauty, has been designated as the most important point of the garden.
-The human eye will be guided towards it by the paths bordered by hedges, which will start from various points in the garden to all converge towards the fountain.
-The hedges that draw a garden are necessarily made up of small plants, so that the eye can easily grasp the intertwining of the lines, the geometries and therefore the overall effect.
-The hedges can also become the “closing” element of the garden: in this sense the hedges surround the garden not to prevent access to strangers but to prevent the eye from “leaving” the garden and getting lost.
+Hedges can be designed to guide the eye to particularly valuable areas of the garden, as happens, for example, when in the center of the garden there is a fountain with water features, which, due to its position and beauty, has been designated as the most important point of the garden.
+The human eye will be guided towards it by the paths bordered by hedges, which will start from various points of the garden to all converge towards the fountain.

 Among the plants that can be used to frame the garden to form solid figures I remember the yew, the holm oak and the cypress.